 Six types of beginner yoga to test out

-There are currently six types of classes in the beginner yoga course.
+There are currently several types of classes in the beginner level classes.

-They are introductory poses, gentle yoga, woman only yoga, backcare yoga, and easy restorative yoga.
+They are introductory poses, gentle yoga, backcare yoga, and easy restorative yoga.

 Each week, you can choose any mix of these various classes.